yeastphenome/yp-data/Datasets/README.md

 The Details
 -----------

-The raw data files (#1) are identical to the ones provided by the authors in the original publication or in their personal communication with the curators of Yeastphenome.org.
-No edits to the content or even the name of the file were performed.
-The only exception is when the raw data was derived from a PDF (main text or supplement): in that case, the data were extracted from PDF and saved as a text file.
+The raw data files (#1) are identical to what was provided by the authors in the original publication or in their personal communication with the curators of Yeastphenome.org.
+No edits to the content or even the name of the file were performed, with the exception of:

+* PDF -> text file conversions
+* XLS -> XLSX conversions (ensures a more stable and consistent loading process)

 The raw data files are used as input to the `code.m` function which performs a number of standard checks and converts the data into a common format.

-The list of checks includes:
+Some of the checks include:

 * naming conversions (common names -> systematic ORF names)
 * naming errors (typos, spaces or capitalization errors in the ORF names)